bindralab/CellPyAbility/README.md

 A log file with detailed logging is written to the directory.
 If the application fails at any point, it may be useful to consult the log for critical messages or to identify the last step to succeed.

-## Python Scripts
+## Python Scripts (Legacy, GUI)
-For those who resist the corporate yoke of Microsoft, or for users looking for more control over the software, CellPyAbility can be run directly in Python with out-of-the-box scripts.
+These scripts were the original core logic for CellPyAbility and ran as standalone GUI scripts.
+They still serve a small purpose if a user wants baseline functionality without installing the package.
+The scripts can still be run out-of-the-box as follows:

 Download the [Python directory](src/cellpyability/).
 This is the working directory for our program and contains three modules:
 - [GDA](src/cellpyability/GDA.py): dose-response analysis of two cell lines/cell conditions with a drug gradient.